 Stop:1 Bwindi Impenetrable National Park

 The highlight of your trip will undeniably be your gorilla trekking tour in Bwindi.
-It is one of Africa’s older rainforest and takes approximately 3-4 hours from Lake Mutanda.
+It is one of Africa’s older rainforests and takes approximately 3-4 hours from Lake Mutanda.
 Home to over 350 species of birds, Bwindi is a paradise for bird watchers.
 Suppose you wish to spot some globally threatened species such as Chapin’s flycatcher, Shelly’s crimson wing, and African green broadbill.
-In that case, Bwindi is a must stop in your traveler’s itinerary.
+In that case, Bwindi is a must-stop in your traveller’s itinerary.

 You can test your physical fitness by taking on a cycling and mountain biking tour in Bwindi.
 The well-maintained trail is over 13km, and the round trip takes 6-7 hours, along which you’ll be able to catch wildlife in its essence.